 The ideal candidate will have exceptional skill in three key areas: 1) developing creative and engaging exhibitions, publications, and programs that illuminate aspects of the collection and fulfill the educational mission of the Morgan; 2) managing, building and caring for an exceptional manuscript collection, one of the finest in the world; 3) communicating the excitement of this work and the importance of the Morgan to the public, potential donors, collectors, stakeholders, and the press.

 The LHMS Department Head will be an intellectual leader and an advocate for the study and appreciation of literary documents, a person who can speak to the relevance and significance of these artifacts in contemporary culture.
 He/she will have specific knowledge of the professional skills of archivists and librarians and be able to prioritize and organize departmental tasks related to accessioning, cataloging and storage; manage access and support the work of outside researchers; oversee the care and preservation of the collection; and develop acquisitions strategies.
 He/she must have excellent interpersonal skills and be able to establish and strengthen relationships with trustees, staff, the literary community, donors, scholars, researchers, the press, and lay audiences.
-The department head presently oversees a staff of two curators and two project catalogers and is expected to work collaboratively across departments.
+The department head presently oversees several staff and is expected to work collaboratively across departments.
 Candidates from diverse backgrounds are encouraged to apply.